appsody/website/content/docs/getting-started/installation.md

 ## Requirements
 - A working Internet connection
-- Appsody depends on Docker so ensure that you have [Docker](https://docs.docker.com/get-started/) installed and the Docker daemon running on your system.
+- Appsody depends on Docker so ensure that you have [Docker](https://docs.docker.com/get-started/) installed and the Docker daemon is running on your system.

 ## Installing on macOS